markjprice/cs9dotnet5/dotnet6.md

 For projects that reference additional NuGet packages, use the latest NuGet package version, as shown in the rest of this page, instead of the version given in the book.
 You can search for the correct NuGet package version numbers yourself at the following link: https://www.nuget.org

 ## Chapter 4 - Writing, Debugging, and Testing Functions
-For the `Instrumenting` project, the additional referenced NuGet packages should use the .NET 6.0 preview versions, as shown in the following markup:
+For the `Instrumenting` project, the additional referenced NuGet packages should use the .NET 6.0 versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">